sgGoel/mobilerobot/README.md

 </details>

 We have already written most of the code for this lab.
 We hope that you will use the extra free time to fully understand the mobile robot codebase and prepare for the final competition.
-This lab should take no more than 1 hour to complete.
+This lab should take **no more than 1 hour** to complete.
 Have a great spring break!

 ## 1 Mobile Robot

 _Estimated time: 25 minutes_

 ### 1.1 Understand navigation code in `robot/`

-_Estimated time: 10 minutes_

 Take some time to understand `robot_main.cpp`, `robot_drive.cpp`, `robot_motion_control.cpp`, and `robot_wireless.cpp`.
 At a high level:
 - `robot_main.cpp`: Includes the `setup()` and `loop()` functions, telling the microcontroller exactly what to do and when.